TheMetaGuy/Type-Analyser/readme.md

 **Parameters**
 ***object*** - The object to check to determine if it is a safe number

-***acceptStringNumbers*** -  Optional.
+***acceptStringNums*** -  Optional.
 If true (the default value), then if a string is passed in, it will be converted to a number and it's type will tested for safe use.
 Strings are not coerceced to numbers if they do not represent a valid number.
 E.g '34.345abchs' will not be converted to a number and will return false.
 But '34.345' will be converted to a number and will return true.
 String representing Hex numbers also work - E.g. 0xFF.

 *(Note - the built in javascript parseFloat() function can be used before calling this function to force coercing.
-E.g. it will convert '34.345abchs' to 34.345). if acceptStringNumbers is false then when a string is passed in, it will never be converted to a number and false will be returned*
+E.g. it will convert '34.345abchs' to 34.345). if acceptStringNums is false then when a string is passed in, it will never be converted to a number and false will be returned*

  **Returns**
  `true` if the number passed in is safe to use in a calculation, `false` otherwise.